ghivert/redraw/README.md

 React opinionated bindings for Gleam.
 Use React directly from Gleam, with a friendly API that will never go in your path.
 Redraw tries to stick to React conventions, while providing idiomatic Gleam code.
-Write interoperable code between React and Gleam code, reuse existing components, and leverage on type-safe components & immutable data structure.
+Write interoperable code between React and Gleam code, reuse existing components, and leverage type-safe components & immutable data structure.
 Forget runtime errors, and write React components that just works.

 > [!TIP]
 >